yuhao-zh/parallax/README.md

 For Windows, simply go to Control Panel → Programs → Uninstall a program, find "Gradient" in the list, and uninstall it.

+## Contributing

+We warmly welcome contributions of all kinds!
+For guidelines on how to get involved, please refer to our [Contributing Guide](./docs/CONTRIBUTING.md).

 ## Supported Models

 |              | Provider     | HuggingFace Collection  |  Blog  | Description |